niveaaa/ShriTeq-Hackathon_DLF-Public-School/README.md

 # Dependency Management:
 	pip for Python package management

-# Version Control:
-	Git and GitHub for source code version control and collaboration

 # Instructions
 	To run the program, the following modules need to be installed on your system: